jinhanloh2021/dothack-web-cms/README.md

 3. Commit your Changes (`git commit -m 'feat #issue-id : ' -m 'I have added this feature successfully'`)
 4. Push to the Branch (`git push origin feat/issue-id/MyProposedFeature`)
 5. Open a Pull Request to `dev` branch

+### Branching and commit rules
+See the rules for this repo [here](https://github.com/jinhanloh2021/dothack-web-cms/issues/1)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>